jfabello/http-client/README.md

 ##### Parameters

-- `options`: The HTTP response options object.
 - `headers`: A key-value pairs object that specifies the HTTP response headers.
 - `statusCode`: A positive integer that specifies the HTTP response status code.
 - `statusMessage`: A string that specifies the HTTP response status message.
 - `body`: An optional object parsed from JSON or a Buffer object that specifies the HTTP response body.

 ##### Throws